 See also Glad-to-Be-Alive Sex, celebrating the feeling of aliveness through sex in the aftermath of life-threatening experiences.

-- Used in Kusatta Kyoushino Houteishiki, when Masami and Tooru have sex shortly after Masami tells Tooru about having been sexually abused in the past, then collapses crying since he feels tainted — and Tooru tells him "You're NOT Defiled Forever by your past, I love you anyway!".
+- Used in Bad Teacher's Equation, when Masami and Tooru have sex shortly after Masami tells Tooru about having been sexually abused in the past, then collapses crying since he feels tainted — and Tooru tells him "You're NOT Defiled Forever by your past, I love you anyway!"

 - Kind of seems to be the basis of Bird's Nest and Michel's relationship in Copernicus Breathing, at least at the beginning.
 The first time it happens is after Bird's Nest's Freak Out when he is reminded of his dead brother and the circus life.

-- Happens before this after Mina falls from the trapeze, mirroring the death of Bird's Nest's brother and his consequential Freak Out
+- It happens before this after Mina falls from the trapeze, mirroring the death of Bird's Nest's brother and his consequential Freak Out.

 - Happens after a Slap-Slap-Kiss moment between Jeremy and Ian in A Cruel God Reigns.
 Jeremy had been recounting to Ian all the times Greg sexually abused him but later hallucinated that Greg was following him.
 The trope is strengthened in this instance because of Jeremy's Freak Out immediately beforehand.

-- In Sakura Gari, Masataka and Souma's last sexual encounter fits in perfectly, as it takes place after Masataka's Heroic BSOD where he explains his Child Of Rape backstory to Souma (and few after having learned about Souma's own Dark and Troubled Past), and Souma replies with both a Cooldown Hug and a You Are Not Alone talk.
+- In Sakura Gari, Masataka and Souma's last sexual encounter fits in perfectly, as it takes place after Masataka's Heroic BSoD where he explains his Child by Rape backstory to Souma (and shortly after having learned about Souma's own Dark and Troubled Past), and Souma replies with both a Cooldown Hug and a You Are Not Alone talk.